‘I think they’re the real villains in all of this’: crimmigrant visuality and representations of people smuggling in state use of Twitter/X

 Abstract

-While a growing body of research highlights the convergence of humanitarianism and border policing, little attention has been paid to the importance of the visual field in constructing these discourses.
-This paper advances the concept of ‘crimmigrant visuality’ to underline the importance of visual representations in the theatre of border control in the UK.
-Drawing on multi-modal discourse analysis of the UK Home Office and the National Crime Agency use of Twitter/X, I argue that visual representations of ‘people smugglers’ and ‘criminal gangs’ make ‘crimmigrant others’ visible in political discourse as ‘worthy enemies’.
-To achieve this, I consider how images of the ‘crimmigrant other’ – such as ‘mug shots’ or footage from immigration raids – are juxtaposed with discourses of migrant suffering and vulnerability to provide a humanitarian rationale for border control.
+Although a growing body of research highlights the convergence of humanitarianism and border policing, little attention has been paid to the importance of the visual field in constructing these discourses.
+This paper advances the concept of ‘crimmigrant visuality’ to underline the importance of visual representations in the theatre of border control in the United Kingdom (UK).
+Drawing on multimodal discourse analysis of the UK Home Office and National Crime Agency’s use of Twitter/X, I argue that visual representations of ‘people smugglers’ and ‘criminal gangs’ make crimmigrant others visible in political discourse as ‘worthy enemies’.
+To achieve this, I consider how images of the ‘crimmigrant other’ – such as ‘mugshots’ or footage from immigration raids – are juxtaposed with discourses of migrant suffering and vulnerability to provide a humanitarian rationale for border control.

 Original languageEnglish